I do my very best to keep moving all the time. Here’s a list of where I’m going next:

 - California Coast

-My good friend Melanie is getting married (on a winery!), so we’ll extend the trip and go on a little road trip along the California Coast.
+My good friend Melanie got married on a winery and we seized the opportunity to extend the trip and go on a little road trip along the California Coast.

 - San Francisco